-Cristina Seceleanu is Associate Professor and Docent at MDH, Networked and Embedded Systems (NES) Division.
+Cristina Seceleanu is Associate Professor and Docent at MDU, Networked and Embedded Systems (NES) Division, and research leader of the Computer and Data Science (CDS) research direction.
 She received a MSc. in Electronics from Polytechnic University of Bucharest, Romania, in 1993, and a Ph.D. in Computer Science from Åbo Akademi and Turku Centre for Computer Science, Åbo/Turku, Finland, in Dec.
 2005.
-Her research focuses on developing formal models and verification techniques for designing predictable real-time embedded systems.
+Her research focuses on developing formal models and verification techniques for designing predictable real-time, adaptive and autonomous systems.

 - DVA 241 - Distributed Systems (undergraduate course): 2018, 2017